pschild/image-management-tool/README.md

 # Develop

+Run `npm start` to start development version (start client and server).
+Run `npm run server:start` to start the server only.

 ## Test
 Jasmine will be used to run test suites.
 You can run tests for server with `npm run server:test`.
 Test specs are located in `server/test`.